 - Lentils and legumes

 - Lean protein sources like chicken and fish

 - Reduced-fat or fat-free spreads and salad dressings

 - Low-fat dairy products

-- Small amounts of cooking oils and other high-fat foods like nuts and seeds
+- Small amounts of vegetable oils and other high-fat foods like nuts and seeds

 A low-fat diet discourages the consumption of: